Niedrigerregen/SonoAI-WIP-/README.md

 ----
 Disclaimer:
 ----
-This is my first Project with AI and I'm 14 years old at the time that I'm working on this project so the quality of my code and other stuff won't be very good.
+This is my first Project working with AI therefore results won't be very good

 I did not create the dataset required for the CNN.